Skip to main content

 Registration Requirements

 • Applicability: Pension registration requirements do not apply separately.
-Social security registration (as detailed above) encompasses pension-related obligations.
+Social security registration, as detailed above, encompasses pension-related obligations under the public system.

 Social Security Contribution Schemes

-In Spain, several contribution schemes fall under the umbrella of the Spanish Social Security system, including general, artist, agricultural, self-employed, domestic, and personnel schemes.
-Among these, the general system is the most significant and prevalent.
-It ensures individuals receive adequate protection for contingencies outlined in Spanish regulations related to their professional activities.
+In Spain, several contribution schemes fall under the umbrella of the Spanish Social Security system, including the General Scheme, self-employed scheme, agricultural, domestic employee, artist, and other special schemes.
+Among these, the General Scheme is the most significant and prevalent.
+It ensures individuals receive protection for contingencies outlined in Spanish regulations related to their professional activities.

-• Employee Affiliation: Presently, companies have the option to request affiliation numbers on behalf of their employees, streamlining the process.
+• Employee Affiliation: Companies may request affiliation numbers on behalf of employees where required, streamlining the onboarding process.

-• Voluntary Private Pension Plans: Companies retain the option to voluntarily enroll in specific private pension plan schemes, offering additional retirement benefits beyond the state-provided system.
+• Voluntary Private Pension Plans: Companies retain the option to voluntarily enroll in private pension plan arrangements, offering additional retirement benefits beyond the state-provided system.

 Tax Benefits for Pension Contributions